clustertech/cpfs-os/docs/user-guide/install.md

 The directory where file data is stored in data servers.
 It should have permission 0700.
-You should not modify the directory in any way other than through CPFS, as it may lead to data inconsistency.
+You should not modify the directory in any way other than through CPFS, as it may lead to data inconsistencies.

     DS_HOST=192.168.133.20
     DS_PORT=5500